dgroomes/docker-shell-example/README.md

 # docker-shell-example

-Illustrating the behavior of file sourcing behavior in the shell in Docker.
+Illustrating the shell in Docker

-For example:

-* When executing `RUN` instructions in a Dockerfile, does the shell source `/etc/profile`? ? `~/.profile`?
-* When executing the `SHELL` instruction in a Dockerfile, does the shell source `~/.bashrc`?
-* etc...

 ### Run